atlas-flavor-tagging-algo/Athena-retagging-setup/README.md

 1. Start from a new lxplus session.
 1. To create a Athena test area, run

-   `source create_TestArea.sh`
+   `source create_TestArea.sh <trunk-or-branch> [<path-to-test-area>]`

+   where the first argument specifies whether you want to use the FlavourTaggingPerformance framework with branch package combination setup or using the JetTagTols and BTaggging trunk setup.
-   and specify the name of the directory in which your test area will be set up when asked for it.
+   Optionally, you can add the name of the directory in which you want your test area to be set up as a second argument.
+Otherwise, you'll be asked to specify it.

 1. **Once the test area is already set up**,

-    `source setup_TestArea.sh`
+    `source setup_TestArea.sh <trunk-or-branch> [<path-to-test-area>]`

     will, when starting another time from a new lxplus session, set up Athena in your previously created test area.
+    Rules for the arguments remain the same.

 That's it.